NordicPlayground/nrf70-wifi-ble-image-transfer-demo/README.md

 ## Hardware Connection

-On nRF7002DK, the nRF5340 host MCU use 1.8v as VDD supply voltage for IO pins to interface with WiFi companion IC nRF7002.
-Arducam Mega Camera IO voltage only support 3.3v/5v.
+On the nRF7002DK, the nRF5340 host MCU uses 1.8v as VDD supply voltage for IO pins to interface with the nRF7002 WiFi companion IC.
+The Arducam Mega Camera IO voltage only supports 3.3v/5v.
-Considering the max acceptable VDD supply voltage for nRF7002 is 3.6v according to nRF7002 specification(Table 11: Recommended operating conditions).
-We need to change nRF5340 IO VDD supply voltage from 1.8v to 3.3v.
+Considering the max acceptable VDD supply voltage for the nRF7002 is 3.6v according to the nRF7002 specification(Table 11: Recommended operating conditions) we need to change nRF5340 IO VDD supply voltage from 1.8v to 3.3v.

-Accroding to following regulator design in nRF7002DK schematic, modifying R60 to 375K or R63 to 48K will change IO VDD to 3.3v.
+According to the following regulator design in the nRF7002DK schematic, modifying R60 to 375K or R63 to 48K will change the IO voltage to 3.3v.

 ![VDD_IO](images/IO_VDD.png)

-Here is the pin connection with Arducam Mega SPI Camera marked on nRF7002DK.
+Here is the pin connection with the Arducam Mega SPI Camera marked on the nRF7002DK.

 ![connection](images/connection.png)

-# Firmware Prepare
+# Firmware Preparation

 ---

-## How firmware works
+## How the firmware works

-Two sockets are used by the UDP Server(WiFiCam+nRF7002DK).
+Two sockets are used by the UDP Server(WiFiCam + nRF7002DK).

 UDP Client(WiFiCamHost+PC):50000 <->> UDP Server(WiFiCam+nRF7002DK):60000 = socket_recv